Managing Director, Dad’s Garage Theatre Company

 Lara moved to Atlanta in 2007, joining Dad’s Garage as Development Director.
 In 2010, Lara became Managing Director of Actor’s Express.
 While there, she helped lead the organization through a financial crisis, retired 26% of the debt in two years, and led the organization through a five-year strategic planning process.

 In 2012, Lara returned to Dad’s Garage as Managing Director, teaming with Dad’s Garage Artistic Director Kevin Gillese.
 Lara helped lead the organization through losing their home of 18 years, including securing temporary space and purchasing a long-term home through a nontraditional capital campaign.
-The new home, located in the Old Fourth Ward, opened to the general public in December 2015.
+The new home, located in the Old Fourth Ward, opened to the general public in the winter of 2015.

 Lara was born in St. Louis, Missouri and was in her first show when she was seven.
 By the time she graduated from high school, she had performed in nearly thirty shows.
 During that time she discovered that she preferred to be behind the scenes.
 She attended Webster University’s Theatre Conservatory and graduated Magna Cum Laude with a Bachelor of Fine Arts in Stage Management.
 While studying, she created an internship at the Alliance Theatre, in administration and production, as well as at the Municipal Opera of St. Louis in administration.